OpenJobDescription/openjd-adaptor-runtime-for-python/README.md

 ## Usage
 This package offers two primary adaptor types: `CommandAdaptor` and `Adaptor`, designed for customization for various use cases.
-All adaptors can operate in two modes Foreground and Background to meet different requirements, Below is an overview of how these adaptors work.
+All adaptors can operate in two modes Foreground and Background to meet different requirements.
+Below is an overview of how these adaptors work.

 ### Adaptor Types